Generic Name: brimonidine tartrate and timolol maleate

 The safety and effectiveness of Combigan® have been established in the age groups 2 – 16 years of age.
 Use of Combigan® in these age groups is supported by evidence from adequate and well-controlled studies of Combigan® in adults with additional data from a study of the concomitant use of brimonidine tartrate ophthalmic solution 0.2% and timolol maleate ophthalmic solution in pediatric glaucoma patients (ages 2 to 7 years).
 In this study, brimonidine tartrate ophthalmic solution 0.2% was dosed three times a day as adjunctive therapy to beta-blockers.
 The most commonly observed adverse reactions were somnolence (50%-83% in patients 2 to 6 years) and decreased alertness.
 In pediatric patients 7 years of age or older (>20 kg), somnolence appears to occur less frequently (25%).
 Approximately 16% of patients on brimonidine tartrate ophthalmic solution discontinued from the study due to somnolence.

 There have been reports of inadvertent overdosage with timolol ophthalmic solution resulting in systemic effects similar to those seen with systemic beta-adrenergic blocking agents such as dizziness, headache, shortness of breath, bradycardia, bronchospasm, and cardiac arrest.
-Very limited information exists on accidental ingestion of brimonidine in adults alone or in combination.
+With the exception of hypotension, very limited information exists on accidental ingestion of brimonidine in adults.
 Symptoms of brimonidine overdose have been reported in neonates, infants, and children receiving brimonidine ophthalmic solutions as part of medical treatment of congenital glaucoma or by accidental oral ingestion [see Use in Specific Populations (8.4)].
 Treatment of an oral overdose includes supportive and symptomatic therapy; a patent airway should be maintained.